Hen Examination Guidelines

 This is the bone going down the centre of the bird and should be well padded with flesh either side.
 If it protrudes, it means your hen is thin and can denote problems; don’t be fooled by a nice set of feathers, they can easily disguise a thin bird.

 This is where the eggs come out.
 It is also her bottom!
-Firstly it should be nice and clean; if it’s a round ‘hole’ it means she’s off lay, if it’s elongated (like a slot) it means she’s in lay.
-If it’s dirty your hen may have an upset tummy or an infection.
+Firstly, it should be nice and clean, if it’s dirty your hen may have an upset tummy or an infection.
+If it’s shaped like a round ‘hole’ it means she’s off lay, if it’s elongated (like a slot) it means she’s in lay.

 This is your hen’s ‘shopping basket’ where she gathers food to be ground down and passed through to her stomach.
 Situated at the bottom of her neck, the crop should fill up when she eats and slowly deflate as she passes the food through to her stomach.
 It should be neither too packed solid with food (that can indicate an impacted crop) nor full of fluid (that can point to sour crop).